Recombinant human DKK-1 protein (Qk068)

 Dickkopf-related protein 1 (DKK-1) is a key player in the Wnt signaling pathway and regulates embryonic development, tissue balance, and diseases, including cancer.
 DKK-1 is a member of the DKK protein family and acts as a potent Wnt pathway antagonist.

-Human DKK-1 has a molecular weight of 25.7 kDa.
-This protein is carrier-free and tag-free to ensure its purity with exceptional lot-to-lot consistency.
-DKK1 is suitable for the culture of reproducible and high-quality stem cells and other relevant cells.
+Human DKK-1 has a molecular weight of 25.7 kDa, animal origin-free, carrier-free and tag-free to ensure its purity with exceptional lot-to-lot consistency.
+DKK-1 is suitable for the culture of reproducible and high-quality stem cells and other relevant cells.

 Orders are typically shipped same or next day (except Friday).